Crown Prince of Oman

 The Crown Prince of Oman (وَلِي عَهْدُ سَلْطَنَةِ عَمَّانِ) is the designated successor to the Sultan of Oman.
 The Crown Prince assumes power by taking an oath before the Sultan.
-This system is enforced by Article (10) of the Basic Law of the State.
+This system is enforced by Article (10) of the Basic Statute of Oman.
 In the absence of the Sultan, the Crown Prince takes power.

-On 12 January 2021, the Sultan of Oman established the position of the Crown Prince by a Royal Decree which amended the Basic Law of the State, with the requirements of the position being the eldest son of the reigning Sultan of Oman.
+On 12 January 2021, the Sultan of Oman established the position of the Crown Prince by a Royal Decree which amended the Basic Law of Oman, with the requirements of the position being held by the eldest son of the reigning Sultan.
 This made Theyazin bin Haitham, the eldest son of the Sultan, the heir apparent and first Crown Prince of the Sultanate of Oman.